cristiandramu/tic_tac_toe/README.md

 <p>The site was deployed to GitHub pages.
 The steps to deplay are as fallows:</p>

         - In the GitHub repository, navigate to the settings tab
-        - From the source section drop-down menu, select Master Branch
+        - From the branch section drop-down menu, select Main Branch
-        - Once the master branch has been selected, the page will be automatically refreshed
+        - Once the main branch has been selected, the page will be automatically refreshed
         - A detailed ribbon display to indicate the successful deployment.

 <p>The live link can be found here - </p>